Leslie Van Houten, follower of cult leader Charles Manson, released from California prison

 “She’s still trying to get used to the idea that this real,” Tetreault told The Associated Press.

 Days earlier Gov. Gavin Newsom announced he would not fight a state appeals court ruling that Van Houten should be granted parole.
-He shas said it was unlikely the state Supreme Court would consider an appeal.
+He said it was unlikely the state Supreme Court would consider an appeal.

-She is expected to spend about a year in transitional housing, learning basic skills such as how to go to the grocery store and get a debit card, according to her attorney.
+She is expected to spend about a year at a halfway house, learning basic skills such as how to drive a car, go to the grocery store and get a debit card, according to her attorney.

+“She has to learn to use to use the internet.
+She has to learn to buy things without cash,” Tetreault said.
+“It’s a very different world than when she went in.”

+Van Houten, who will likely be on parole for about three years, hopes to get a job as soon as possible, Tetreault said.
+She earned a bachelors and a masters degree while in prison and worked as a tutor for other incarcerated people.

 Van Houten, now in her 70s, received a life sentence for helping Manson’s followers carry out the August 1969 killings of Leno LaBianca, a grocer in Los Angeles, and his wife, Rosemary.